stfbk/stfbk.github.io/_complementary/ESPRE2025.md

 **NIS2/CRA Requirements**:
 A comprehensive list of requirements that are extracted from Network and Information Security Directive 2 (NIS2) and Cyber Resilience Act (CRA),their verbatim, and our selected tools to satisfy these requirements are reported [here](https://docs.google.com/spreadsheets/d/1ieI74wx_aB1AEVzs-9Z_LmUkn-QbMkECD4P2KijSEHk/edit?usp=sharing).

+**Pipeline proposal for complying with SBOM** Github workflow implementation (work in progress) of pipeline to automate NIS2 and CRA compliance is availble [here](https://anonymous.4open.science/r/workflow_compliance-8C1E)